Theory-to-Practice Gap for Neural Networks and Neural Operators: Discussion and Conclusion

-There are several interesting avenues for future work, two of which we briefly mention in closing.
+There are several additional interesting avenues for future work, two of which we briefly mention in closing.
 One open problem is to study the theory-to-practice gap under additional constraints, e.g. on spaces of the form $\A^{\alpha,\infty}_{\bl} \cap \Lip$.
 We expect that the theory-to-practice gap will persist essentially unchanged even when introducing additional regularity constraints.
 Another open problem is to extend this gap beyond ReLU activations.
 This is specifically relevant for operator learning, where popular implementations of e.g. FNO usually use a smooth variant of ReLU, such as GeLU.
-To date, even in finite dimensions, no theory-to-practice gap is known for such smooth activation functions.
-Since our proofs rely on the homogeneity of ReLU, the path to such an extension is not immediately obvious.
+To date, even in finite dimensions, no theory-to-practice gap is known for such smooth activation functions, \mt{though such results do hold for the ReQu activation \cite{abdeljawad2023}.} Since our proofs rely on the homogeneity of ReLU, the path to such an extension for smooth activations is not immediately obvious.